altocodenl/tagaway/qascript.md

 		- Layout from top to bottom, left to right:
 		- Title: 'My account'
 		- Subtitle: 'Manage your settings and usage'
 		- 'Enable geotagging' to the left of the table, switch off/on to the right.
-By default the swith is in 'off' (selector to the left), background-color: #dedede.
+			- By default the swith is in 'off' (selector to the left), background-color: #dedede.
 When turned 'on', background-color: #5b6eff.
+				- If slide to right, 'on':
+				- background-color: #5b6eff.
+				- 'Geotagging enabled succesfully.
+You can always turn off with the same switch'
+				- Geotagging should be on.
 		- 'Password' to the left, 'Change password' button to the right.
 			- Button is background color '#fff', color '#484848'.
 On hover, background color '#484848', color '#fff'.
 		- Click 'Change password' button.